Restricted Stock Units (RSU) Taxation

 Selling RSUs

 When the vested shares are eventually sold, the cost basis fixed at vesting - not the original grant value - is used to calculate the capital gain or loss.
 If the sale price is higher than the vesting-date FMV, the difference is a capital gain; if lower, it is a capital loss.
-See our article on Income Tax on Interest Income for how other investment income is treated alongside capital gains.
+For advance tax deadlines and how to settle any outstanding liability before filing, see our ITR Filing Essentials guide.

 Capital Gains Tax